 Routine and repetitive tasks are handed to AI, while people focus on analysis, design, and problem solving.

-This explains why the share of valuable work time increased and delivery performance sped up.
+This explains why the share of valuable work time increased and delivery throughput accelerated.

-When AI takes over technical rough work, such as templates, helper code, and routine transformations, developers have more time for releases, which increases throughput and improves product performance.
+When AI takes on the technical "rough draft" work, templates, boilerplate code, and routine transformations, developers free up time for releases, which increases throughput and improves product performance.

 At the same time, organizational systems are becoming more AI-friendly: teams are adjusting processes, building new protocols, and creating conditions in which the benefits of AI extend not only to individual employees, but also to the product and the company as a whole.